Oyster Bay High School: History

-The present high school building was built to replace the older one, and was completed in 1929.
-Though this school has been primarily used as a high school it was originally built to house grades K through 12.
-This imposing brick and stone building with its Art Deco styling, has some interesting details in the original facade, including gargoyle-like eagles and the letters “B” and “G”.
-These letters indicate separate doors for the girls and boys to enter the building.
+The present high school building was completed in 1929.
+Though primarily used as a high school, the building was originally built to house grades K through 12.
+Oyster Bay's original facade is an example of Art Deco styling, and includes has some interesting details such as eagles and the letters “B” and “G”, which originally indicated separate doors for the girls and boys to enter the building.
 In February 1929, the children did just that, carrying their books and personal belongings from the old school building to this one.
-The new school had many modern features, including classroom loudspeakers, an auditorium with a balcony and projection booth, a central vacuuming system, and one of the most modern gymnasiums in Nassau County.
+At the time of its opening, the new school building contained many modern features, such as classroom loudspeakers, an auditorium with a balcony and projection booth, and a central vacuuming system.

-In 1986, after many years of being an "open campus" (students allowed to leave during free periods), Oyster Bay began to phase into being a "closed campus" (students not permitted to leave during free periods).
-Sidney Freund, the superintendent, said that the district was responsible for students while they were in school, so they needed to stay in school.
-Ninth graders, who came in from the eighth grade, were not allowed to leave, followed by each subsequent grade, and, as such, "open campus" was being grandfathered out.
-Freund said that, in this manner, the new students did not feel that they had lost a privilege, since they never had it.
+Oyster Bay phased into a 'closed-campus' model beginning in 1986, citing the district's responsibly for its students during school hours.

-Though it was modern in its day, after more than 70 years, the school's gym had become outdated; it was the oldest in Nassau County when the district replaced it in 2000 with a new, state-of-the-art gymnasium, dedicated to Howard Imhof.
-The 2000 additions also included a new library-media center with 18 computer stations, ushering the district's Art Deco high school building into the new century.
+Though it was modern in its day, the school's gym had become outdated by the 1990s; it was the oldest in Nassau County when the district replaced it in 2000 with a new, state-of-the-art gymnasium, dedicated to Howard Imhof.
+The 2000 additions also included a new library-media center with 18 computer stations, ushering the district's high school building into the new century.